-Higher level concurrent design in Java.
+- Higher level concurrent design in Java.
 Java support for concurrent design is very low level, based on threads and monitors.
-Maintaining safety and liveness can be quite difficult [70].
+Maintaining safety and liveness can be quite difficult [73][76].
 Ptolemy II includes a number of domains that support design of concurrent systems at a much higher level of abstraction, at the level of their software architecture.
-Some of these domains use Java threads as an underlying mechanism, while others offer an alternative to Java threads that is much more efficient, scalable, and understandable.
+Some of these domains use Java threads as an underlying mechanism, while others offer an alternative to Java threads that is much more efficient, scalable, and understandable. - Actor-oriented classes, subclasses, and inheritance.
+Classes are the key modularity mechanism of object-oriented design.
+While actor-oriented frameworks have long leveraged this object-oriented mechanism (see [23]for example), they have largely stopped short of defining comparable modularity mechanisms that operate at the level of actor composition.
+Ptolemy II does this, and in a sufficiently general way to be applicable across a large suite of models of computation.